eProsima/vulcanexus/docs/rst/enhancements/hri_msgs/hri_msgs.rst

      -
        - 12 entities
        - 6 topics
-     - Keys allow **all bodies** to share a single topic and publisher/subscriber pair.
+     - Keys allow **all bodies topics** to share a single topic and publisher/subscriber pair.
    * - **Total (10 faces + 10 bodies)**
      -
        - **280 entities**